atsuhiron/population_distance/README.md

 ```

 where $N^{(1)}, N^{(2)}$ are the number of elements in $\mathbf{p}^{(1)}, \mathbf{p}^{(2)}$ respectively, satisfying $N^{(1)} \leq N^{(2)}$.
-And $w_o, w_d$ are weight for the operation and Euclidean distance, respectively, satisfying
+And $w_o, w_d$ are weight for the removing operation and Euclidean distance, respectively, satisfying

 ```math
 w_o + w_d = 1\ .